Best Gaming Setup Under 75000 India 2026: Complete Parts List

 A 180Hz Fast IPS panel at ₹8,499 was a ₹13,000 purchase eighteen months ago.
 The AOC 24G42E is the best monitor you can buy under ₹10,000 in India right now.
 At 24 inches and 1080p, the pixel density is sharp enough that text and textures look clean at normal desk distance.
 The 129% sRGB colour coverage is the highest in its price segment.

 The RX 7600 XT in this build pushes 200+ FPS in Valorant and CS2 at 1080p.
 A 180Hz monitor captures most of that performance.
-If you were going to compromise anywhere in this setup, the monitor is not the place.
+If you were going to compromise anywhere in this setup, the monitor isn’t the place.
 The AOC handles both competitive gaming and single-player titles well.

 Use DisplayPort from your GPU to reach the full 180Hz.
 HDMI 2.0 on this monitor caps at 144Hz.
 Both cables are included in the box.